quictls/quictls/test/README.ssltest.md

     $ ./config
     $ cd test
     $ TOP=.. perl -I ../util/perl/ generate_ssl_tests.pl \
-      ssl-tests/my.cnf.in default > ssl-tests/my.cnf
+      ssl-tests/my.cnf.dat default > ssl-tests/my.cnf

-where `my.cnf.in` is your test input file and `default` is the provider to use.
+where `my.cnf.dat` is your test input file and `default` is the provider to use.
 For all the pre-generated test files you should use the default provider.

-For example, to generate the test cases in `ssl-tests/01-simple.cnf.in`, do
+For example, to generate the test cases in `ssl-tests/01-simple.cnf.dat`, do

     $ TOP=.. perl -I ../util/perl/ generate_ssl_tests.pl \
-      ssl-tests/01-simple.cnf.in default > ssl-tests/01-simple.cnf
+      ssl-tests/01-simple.cnf.dat default > ssl-tests/01-simple.cnf

 Alternatively (hackish but simple), you can comment out